 Individual Directors have, in the ordinary course of business, held discussions with the FCA on key aspects of the regulatory agenda impacting the Company.
-These have included, but not limited to customer complaints, operational resilience, strategic change, supplier dependencies and ESG.
+These have included, but not limited to progress on meeting the CD requirements, and fund rationalisation proposals including mergers/closures.

+Section 172(1) Statement and Statement of Engagement with Other Stakeholders (continued)

+Regulators (continued)

+Regulatory Agenda (continued)

 The Board, in turn received regular quarterly updates on these and the wider IP&I business' regulatory interactions during the year.
-This has included updates on: the Company's input to the industry wide FCA Liquidity Management Review which will inform FCA reporting to the industry on best practice management of liquidity across investment funds.
+This has included updates on the service performance of outsourced supplier Diligenta and the planned migration of the Company's funds to Diligenta's BaNCs platform.

-In addition, throughout the year, the Board received details of the key Regulatory Developments impacting the Company which included the Edinburgh Reforms proposals for a new UK retail disclosure regime, and the FCA's Sustainability Disclosure Requirements.
+In addition, throughout the year, the Board received details of the key Regulatory Developments impacting the Company which included: the FCA's SDR and Investment Labels Policy Statement (PS 23/16), Guidance on Anti-Greenwashing Rule (GC23/3), updating the regime for Money Market Funds Consultation Paper (CP23/28), the Dear CEO Letter - FCA Asset Management & Alternatives Supervision Strategy, the FCAs Fundamental Review of the UK Stewardship Code 2020, and the FCA's Business Plan 2024/2025.

-During the year, the Board also received an update on the Company's Client Money management arrangements including an annual attestation required to be made by management to the Board on compliance with the FCA's CASS Resolution Pack rules.
+During the year, the Board also received an update on the Company's client money management arrangements including an annual attestation required to be made by management to the Board on compliance with the FCA's CASS Resolution Pack rules.